To Predict Churn, You Shouldn’t Predict Churn

 Inactivity and its Relationship to True Churn

 We constructed a churn model using inactivity as the target label (i.e. the metric that is being predicted).
-Cortex allows our partners to build models to predict various labels or combinations of labels including whether a user will have any activity in the next ‘X’ number of days.
+Cortex allows our partners to build models to predict various labels or combinations of labels.
+This includes whether a user will have any activity in the next ‘X’ number of days.
 These models are built based on behavioral data streamed into Cortex in real time, directly from your business.

 Create a Retention Model in just a few clicks in Cortex.
 This model is predicting who will be retained in the next 30 days.